-Housatonic Community College will provide assistance to those involved in a report of sexual harassment, sexual assault, or intimate partner violence, including but not limited to, reasonably available options for changing academic schedules, campus escorts or working situations as well as honoring lawful protective or temporary restraining orders.
+Housatonic Community College will provide assistance to those involved in a report of sexual harassment, sexual assault, or intimate partner violence, including but not limited to, reasonably

 Upon the receipt of a report of domestic violence, dating violence, sexual assault or stalking, Housatonic Community College will provide written notification to students and employees about accommodations available to them, including academic, protective orders and working situations.
 The written notification will include information regarding the accommodation options, available assistance in requesting accommodations and how to request accommodations and protective measures.
 For example, the notification will include the name and contact information for the individual or office that should be contacted to request the accommodations and/or protective measures.